 Do I have to wear a triathlon kit for my first triathlon??
 No, you do not, but there are definite advantages listed above as to why you should consider it.
 Most transition areas are out in the open, so minimal changing between events can take place.
 I have seen people wear an actual swimsuit and then throw bike shorts on for the bike and run shorts and a top on for the run.

 The Triathlete Hub’s Top Rated Kits –

 Pearl iZUMi Men’s Tri Top –

 Pearl iZUMi produces apparel focused primarily for cycling and triathlons.
 They are headquartered in Colorado today and currently owned by Shimano since 2008, which has allowed them to invest heavily in research and development.
 As of today, they make essential triathlon clothing, shoes and even arm warmers and socks.
 They have developed one of the most comfortable tri kits that triathletes can get their hands on.

 Zoot Sports Women’s Tri Racerback –

 Zoot was born in 1983 in the heart of the triathlon world, or better known as Kona.
 For the last 30 years, Christal Nylin has studied what triathletes need most when competing.
 They have perfected some of the most advanced triathlon gear, from shoes to race kits to race day bags.
-We selected Zoot because their kits are not only comfortable but they are a leader in find the highest quality materials for keep triathletes cool on race day.
+We selected Zoot because their kits are not only comfortable but they are a leader in finding the highest quality materials for keep triathletes cool on race day.